-Make sure that any system of strategic planning that you use, or strategic planning process that you follow, has formal, clearly documented and communicated, simple steps for these five essential components of strategic planning.
+Make sure that any system of strategic planning that you use, or strategic planning process that you follow, has formal, clearly documented and communicated, simple steps for these five essential components of corporate strategic planning.

 It may seem like a blinding flash of the obvious, but strategic planning is something people do!
 Yet in many descriptions of the elements of strategic planning processes people don’t get much of a mention.
 The descriptions and the process flow diagrams seem more like machine wiring diagrams than a process of strategic planning involving interactions among people.